Vinzent03/find-unlinked-files/README.md

 **Important:** I have not tested the performance in big vaults.

 ## How to use
-Call the command `Find unlinked files` and an the file `Find unlinked files plugin output.md` will be created in your vault root.
+Call the command `Find unlinked files` and the file `Find unlinked files plugin output.md` will be created in your vault root and opened in a new pane.

 ## Compatibility
 Custom plugins are only available for Obsidian v0.9.7+.